Shri Lakshmi Cotsyn Ltd.

 WHOLLY-OWNED SUBSIDIARY COMPANIES:

 The Company has three subsidiary companies which are non-operational at presnt detailsof which are as under:

 M/s SLCL Overseas FZC Sharjah U.A.E

-The Company is a 100% subsidiary of SLCL which has been set up at Sharjah AirportInternational Free Zone Sharjah and UAE.
-It is engaged in trading of 100% Polyesterfabric material garments and alike products.
+The Company is a 100% subsidiary of SLCL which has been set up at Sharjah AirportInternational Free Zone Sharjah at UAE.
+It was engaged in trading of 100% Polyesterfabric material garments and alike products.
 During the year 2018-19 the Company has notdone any business therefore there is no turnover or profit in the year 2017-18 as in theprevious year 2017-18.

 M/s Synergy Global Home Inc.

 M/s Synergy Global Home Inc. is a wholly-owned subsidiary and was incorporated atU.S.A.; which was dealing in trading of home furnishing items.
 During the year 2018-19M/s Synergy Global Home Inc. has not done any business as in the previous year 2017-18therefore there is no turnover or profit/loss in the year 2018-19.
 Further there are othertwo non-operational subsidiaries viz.
 M/s ShriLakshmi Power Limited and M/s Shri LakshmiNano Technologies Limited of Shri Lakshmi Cotsyn Limited under section 2(87) of theCompanies Act 2013.
 However since incorporation both the companies are not in operationtherefore consolidated Financial statement of M/s Shri Lakshmi Cotsyn Limited does notinclude the financial statement of M/s ShriLakshmi Power Limited and M/s Shri Lakshmi NanoTechnologies Limited